 Substations built by CenterPoint Energy are low profile design and are based on industry standards required by the National Electrical Safety Code (“NESC”) and the Institute of Electrical and Electronic Engineers (“IEEE”) for inland and coastal areas.

-A communication tower will be constructed within the substation fence line.
-The communication tower will be 60 ft tall, and no lighting will be attached.
-There will be no interference with TV, radio, or satellite feeds.
+A communication tower has been constructed within the substation fence line.
+The communication tower is 60 ft tall, and no lighting has been attached.

-Low pressure, sodium floodlights, will be used that have a soft yellow light similar to some streetlights.
-Mounting heights will be 10 feet above ground and luminaires will be aimed away from the street.
+Low pressure, sodium floodlights are being used that have a soft yellow light similar to some streetlights.
+Mounting heights are 10 feet above ground and luminaires have been aimed away from the street.

 CenterPoint Energy substation transformers are designed for sound levels 6dB below the National Electrical Manufacturers Association TR-1 industry standard.
 The site is also oriented so the transformers are located as far east on the property as possible.
 Additionally, the transformer distance from the property line and the 14-foot decorative wall will also mitigate substation noise.